Novelist Helprin spins a good yarn in life and art

-NEW YORK Listening to novelist and political commentator Mark Helprin recount his life is a bit like listening to Forrest Gump - an eloquent, New York-born Forrest Gump.
+NEW YORK, Oct 3 Listening to novelist and political commentator Mark Helprin recount his life is a bit like listening to Forrest Gump - an eloquent, New York-born Forrest Gump.

 Helprin is hardly slow-witted, but like the titular hero of the Oscar-winning 1994 movie, he seems to have been everywhere and met everyone.
 The sweep of his own life story is similar to one of his many novels - broad, impressive, improbable.